COVID19Tracking/website/README.md

 [![Coverage Status](https://coveralls.io/repos/github/COVID19Tracking/website/badge.svg?branch=master)](https://coveralls.io/github/COVID19Tracking/website?branch=master)

 We use Jest for automated testing, and all test files for Gatsby are located in `./src/__tests__`.
 Test files are structured following their related components.
-To run tests, use `npm run test`.
+To run tests, run `npm run test`.

-When you make a change to an interface, you will need to [update the Jest snapshot](https://jestjs.io/docs/en/snapshot-testing) for tests to complete successfully:
+Everytime you make a change to an interface, you will need to [update the Jest snapshot](https://jestjs.io/docs/en/snapshot-testing) for tests to complete successfully:

 ```shell
 npm run test:update